gtbannamartin/portfolio/README.md

 A documented record of systems I have designed, built, and shipped across three decades — from industrial optimization models to production agentic AI.
 Some code lives in this account (private and public); some lives in institutional environments; some predates my use of GitHub entirely.
 Everything listed here is real, and I am glad to walk through the architecture of any of it.

-**Legend:** 🟢 live in production · 🔵 code on this account · 🏛️ code in institutional/client environment · 📼 pre-GitHub era (documentation only)
+**Legend:** 🟢 live in production · 🔵 code on this account · 📐 specification complete, build in progress · 🏛️ code in institutional/client environment · 📼 pre-GitHub era (documentation only)

 ---